Coboundaries and eigenvalues of finitary S-adic systems: Preliminaries

-Returning to the model theorem of \cite{HPS:1992}, it tells us that any minimal $S$-adic shift has a proper Bratteli-Vershik representation.
-If in addition, this proper representation defines a recognizable directive sequence, then it defines a proper $S$-adic representation in measure.
+The model theorem of \cite{HPS:1992} tells us that any minimal $S$-adic shift has a proper Bratteli-Vershik representation, i.e., a Bratteli-Vershik representation where $X_B$ has only one maximal and one minimal path, so that the successor map $\varphi_\omega$ is a homeomorphism.
+If in addition, this proper representation defines a recognizable directive sequence, then it defines a proper $S$-adic representation.
 Note though that this proper $S$-adic representation may no longer be finitary, even if the original directive sequence is.
 By choosing to work with a non-proper representation we take advantage of the finitary nature of the directive sequence.